 An environmentally safe way to dispose of used cooking oil

 Officials are also encouraging restaurant owners to sell their used cooking oil to companies that use it to make biodiesel fuel for garbage trucks and other municipal vehicles.
 Unfortunately, the grease that makes its way into sewer pipes is utterly useless for recycling because it gets combined with various plastics and other garbage.
 The wads of grease plumbers excavate from clogged municipal pipes have no redeeming value; they are simply a cause for costly repairs and resident headaches.
 Enrolling in a grease recycling program is one of the best ways that restaurants can help prevent sewer clogs while potentially reducing their operating expenses.

 Balkan is your local sewer and drain expert

-For more than sixty years, Balkan Plumbing has been part of the solution for New York’s chronic sewer problems including used cooking oil blockages.
+For more than sixty years, Balkan Sewer And Water Main has been part of the solution for New York’s chronic sewer problems including used cooking oil blockages.
 We love this city, and we know its sub-surface better than most.
 Grease clogs may keep us busy, but they also cost taxpayers like you, which is why we strongly encourage customers to dispose of their grease responsibly and to report violations by calling 311.
 Be sure to remember us the next time your drains are giving you trouble, too.
 Our technicians are on call 24 hours a day, 365 days a year.
 Free and no obligation site visits are available 7 days a week, and after hours as well.